VS

 In terms of activity leading into the fight, Ryota Murata had been fighting more than Rob Brant.

-Going to this contest, Ryota Murata had last fought 6 months and 5 days ago, while Rob Brant's last outing had been 11 months and 23 days ago.
+Going into this contest, Ryota Murata had last fought 6 months and 5 days ago, while Rob Brant's last outing had been 11 months and 23 days ago.

-Murata's last 5 fights had come over a period of 2 years, 2 months and 27 days, meaning he had been fighting on average every 5 months and 12 days.
+Murata's last 5 fights had come over a period of 2 years, 2 months and 27 days, which means he had been fighting approximately every 5 months and 12 days.
 In those fights, he fought a total of 31 rounds, meaning that they had lasted 6.2 rounds on average.

 Brant's last 5 fights had come over a period of 2 years, 8 months and 28 days, meaning he had been fighting on average every 6 months and 19 days.
 In those fights, he fought a total of 21 rounds, meaning that they had lasted 4.2 rounds on average.